-Description: The workshop is designed to help mental health professionals and chaplains explore Jewish perspectives on issues they likely encounter in their day-to-day work.
+Description: The workshop is designed to help mental health professionals and clergy explore Jewish perspectives on issues they likely encounter in their day-to-day work.
 Focusing during each meeting on a different topic of importance to mental health and well-being, participants will bring their own clinical and personal perspectives into conversation with a range of classical and modern Jewish texts.
 Topics will include grief, the wounded healer, aspects of listening, and more.

 Format: The beit midrash will include small-group or paired (chavruta) text study as well as group discussion.

-Eligibility: This season of Drisha’s beit midrash for mental health professionals and chaplains is open to practitioners at all levels of clinical and professional experience.
-Clergy with a background in pastoral work are invited to participate as well.
+Eligibility: This season of Drisha’s beit midrash for mental health professionals and clergy is open to practitioners at all levels of clinical and professional experience and clergy with a background in pastoral work.

 Cost: Professionals- $100 for the series; Students- $25 for the series

 Seth Aronson, PsyD is Fellow, Training and Supervising Analyst, and Director of Training at the William Alanson White Institute in New York.
 He has been facilitating Drisha’s Beit Midrash for Mental Health Professionals since 2014.
 He is adjunct professor at Long Island University’s doctoral program in clinical psychology, and he serves on the faculty of Yeshivat Chovevei Torah, where he facilitates process groups for rabbinical students.